 The question of trust all comes down to what you believe about your assumptions.
 If the (now narrower) ranges of possibilities for the assumptions stand, then the probabilities in the final summary graph can be trusted.

 Next Steps for Understanding Business Case Risk

 For a practical introduction to applied risk and sensitivity analysis, as shown on this page, see Business Case Essentials.
 For guidance in building a dynamic financial model for your case for simulation-based risk and sensitivity analysis, see Financial Modeling Pro.

 1. This approach is called Monte Carlo simulation because it uses probabilities the same rules that operate on the gaming tables in the Grand Casino in Monaco.
-The illustrations in the example are produced with a leading Monte Carlo simulation program, "Crystal Ball"® from Oracle, Inc. (//www.crystalball.com/.
-Crystal Ball is a registered trademark of Oracle).
+The illustration in the example is from a Monte Carlo simulation program, "Crystal Ball"® from Oracle, Inc.

-2. The likelihood that assumptions take on different values is not shown in this issue, but the approach is illustrated in Business Case Essentials and our other books, as well as the documentation and online help that comes with the leading Monte Carlo simulation programs, such as Crystal Ball.
+2. This illustration does not show the likelihood that assumptions take on different values, but the approach appears in Business Case Essentials and our other books, as well as the documentation and online help that comes with the leading Monte Carlo simulation programs, such as Crystal Ball.